 Best Ski Resorts For Group Ski Breaks

 Organising a group ski holiday can be an arduous task, with a wide mix of ski ability and personal tastes to cater for.
-There's so much to consider it can be a real headache to organise and pick the best resort for your group.
+There's so much to consider it can be a real headache to organise and pick the best ski resort for your group.
 Whether you're a large group of friends, a group of families who go away every year or a company looking to take employees skiing, flexiski can help out in finding the right resort and, just as importantly, the right accommodation for you.

-A big factor can be timing when you book your group ski holiday, as the earlier you get started, the more options are available.
+A big factor for group skiing can be timing when you book your group ski holiday, as the earlier you get started, the more options are available.
 We're in June as I'm writing this and already many of our chalets are getting booked up for peak dates and hotel availability is getting tight in certain resorts for the larger groups.
 To get the most out of your group or family ski break, early booking is key and as much as I hate cliches, organisation is essential.

 The Best Group Ski Holidays 2018-2019

 Our ski specialists can take all the hassle out of group ski break organisation and save you plenty of time by using their wealth of knowledge to find you the best accommodation out there for the best price as well.
-When speaking to our customers we've found that, yes the ski area size and variability is a big factor but there are other more important things to consider for group holidays:
+When speaking to our customers we've found that, yes the ski area size and variability is a big factor but there are other more important things to consider for group ski holidays:

 - Price - it's obviously important to find something within everyone's budget whilst being great quality at the same time.
 This is where some group discounts can help